 February 8, 2011 1:31 by Eva Fernandes

-I knew I was had headed for a great day when I entered the metro this morning to find it relatively empty.
-I didn’t manage to get a seat or anything as ridiculous like that, but I did have enough space to breath.
-Of course, my good fortunate was short lived when an unnaturally bulky gang of tourists got on to my cabin a few stations down the line.
+I knew I was headed for a great day when I entered the metro this morning to find it relatively empty.
+I didn’t manage to get a seat or anything as ridiculous as that, but I did have enough space to breath.
+Of course, my good fortune was short-lived when an unnaturally bulky gang of tourists got on to my cabin a few stations down the line.
 But it started out good, so I took this omen as a sign of things to come.

 Oh wonderful, wonderful news!
 Whatever will I buy with all the extra moolah pouring in?
 While I pondered what shape my indulgence will take, a tube light went off in my head.
 Salaries rise?
 In Dubai?
 Wait a minute, I’ve heard this one before.